eddwebster/football_analytics/README.md

 Please note, all work produced in this repository is mine and/or credited to the publicly produced code used and is in no way related to the work and analysis I produce for my employers.

+I accidentally deleted the previous README for this repository so whilst this notice remains, I am currently rewriting this readme to include the full list of data sources, libraries and webscrapers, and favourite papers and learning materials.

 For data analysis, see the notebooks subfolder, in which the workflow is divided into the following:
 1. [Webscraping](https://github.com/eddwebster/football_analytics/tree/master/notebooks/1_data_scraping);
 2. [Data Parsing](https://github.com/eddwebster/football_analytics/tree/master/notebooks/2_data_parsing);